The Whitney method of fundamental solutions with Lusin wavelets: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:sfe}, we survey the square function estimates needed for constructing a Lusin wavelet frame of $L_2^+(\gamma)$ and discuss the Hardy splitting of $L_2(\gamma)$ on Lipschitz curves $\gamma$.
 As this section is only meant as an outline, all the proofs of Section~\ref{sec:sfe} are relegated to Appendices~\ref{appendix:hardy_splitting} and~\ref{appendix:sfe}, where we derive the theorems from known results in the harmonic analysis literature.
 In Section~\ref{sec:discrete_frames}, we discretize the square function estimates of Section~\ref{sec:sfe} to construct a discrete Lusin frame for $L_2(\gamma)$.
 In Section~\ref{sec:bvp_theory}, the $L_2(\gamma)$-frame is readily converted to a frame for $L_2^+(\gamma)$.
 We apply this frame to solve boundary value problems such as~\eqref{eq:intro_cplx_neumann} and show that this gives rise to a method of fundamental solutions as described above.
 Finally, we implement and give numerical results for the method in Section~\ref{sec:numerical_results}.
 On the one hand, we find in particular that the WMFS gives high accuracy in the computed solution near the boundary, unlike the BIE method; see Figure~\ref{fig:Aa}.
 On the other hand, we find that the WMFS achieves high accuracy also when the solution cannot be analytically continued across $\gamma$, unlike the classical MFS; see Figure~\ref{fig:square_conewmfs_vs_mfs}.

-We have limited the numerical examples in Section~\ref{sec:numerical_results} to interior Neumann problems~\eqref{eq:neumann_problem}.
-However, exterior Neumann problems can similarly be solved with the WMFS using exterior Lusin wavelets $\psi_j^-$, and more general transmission problems can be solved using both $\psi_j^+$ and $\psi_j^-$.
-Moreover, besides the Neumann problem, the WMFS can be used to solve other boundary value problems like the Dirichlet problem.
+We have limited the numerical examples in Section~\ref{sec:numerical_results} to interior Neumann and Dirichlet problems.
+However, exterior Neumann and Dirichlet problems can similarly be solved with the WMFS using exterior Lusin wavelets $\psi_j^-$, and more general transmission problems can be solved using both $\psi_j^+$ and $\psi_j^-$.
 Beyond analytic functions in $\C$, we expect the WMFS to extend to both Helmholtz equations and higher dimensions.
 Further publications on this are planned.